Shahrullo/GAN/dcgan/README.md

 The Discriminator is a convolutional classifier without any maxpooling layers

+* The inputs to the discriminator are 32x32x3 tensor images
+* A few convolutional, hidden layers
+* Last a fully connected layer for the output; we want a [sigmoid](https://pytorch.org/docs/stable/nn.functional.html?highlight=sigmoid#torch.nn.functional.sigmoid) output, but we'll add that in the loss function, [BCEWithLogitsLoss](https://pytorch.org/docs/stable/generated/torch.nn.BCEWithLogitsLoss.html#torch.nn.BCEWithLogitsLoss)

-Here is the architecture of our model
+Here is the architecture of our discriminator

 ![Discriminator](https://github.com/Shahrullo/GAN/blob/main/dcgan/assets/conv_discriminator.png)